abogoyavlensky/automigrate/README.md

 ### Model definition

-Models it is a map with model name as keyword key.
+Models represented as a map with model name as keyword key and value described the model itself.
 Model's definition could be a vector of vectors in simple case to define just fields.
 As we saw in previous example:

 ```clojure